IDNI/TML/README.md

 which don't yet have proper inference support.

-If you wish you can supply all the types manually and turn the inference off by specifying `--no-inference` (but that's not supported at the moment, i.e. inference is mandatory).
-And that's also not recommended as inference has almost no impact on performance.
-Instead, leave the inference on and just 'tweak' certain arguments, types.
+If you wish you can supply all the types manually and turn the inference off by specifying `--no-inference` (note: that's not supported at the moment, i.e. inference is mandatory).
+That's also not recommended as inference has almost no impact on performance.

 ### Dynamic Universe

-By dynamic universe (or 'dynamic bits'?<sup>[6](#foot6)</sup>) we assume changing the bitness of an argument dynamically (i.e. from one step to another).
+By dynamic universe (or 'dynamic bits'?<sup>[7](#foot7)</sup>) we assume changing the bitness of an argument dynamically (i.e. from one step to another).
 That means that we can increase the size of a specific argument's universe as needed (keeping the size/bitness optimal at all times).
 This also allows for various optimizations internally (varying var positions, bit order etc.).

 This is now fully supported and working but only for internal (dev) use.
-While no support yet (for the user in tml), builtins are coming up that'd enabled this.
+While no support yet (for the user in tml), builtins are coming up that would enable this.

 TBD